zbjornson/bson-to-json/README.md

 ## Future Plans

-- Drop `long` dependency when Node 10 support is dropped.
 - Consider adding an option to prepend a comma to the output so it can be used with MongoDB cursors more efficiently.